Documentation / Configuration

 The Local Models preferences are organized into three tabs for better workflow:

-Download Tab - Search up to 100 models from HuggingFace - Filter by type: All, GGUF, MLX, SD, Q4, Q5, Q8 - See context window requirements (16k+ recommended for full tool support) - Direct download with progress tracking - Models automatically appear in Installed tab when complete
+Download Tab - Search up to 100 models from HuggingFace - Filter by type: All, GGUF, MLX, Q4, Q5, Q8 - See context window requirements (16k+ recommended for full tool support) - Direct download with progress tracking - Models automatically appear in Installed tab when complete

 Settings Tab - View storage location and disk usage - Configure model optimization settings - Quick access to model directories